jabbercat/jabbercat/docs/testing/index.rst

 * Some kind of nickname and emoji completion suggestions will be implemented for the text input.
 Suggestions welcome.

+* You will sometimes see exception tracebacks -- if they are *preceded* by a line starting with ``DEBUG``, do not report them (those are normal and verbose, indeed, but sometimes tremendously useful).

+* No logging of messages to persistent storage and no access of server-side archives is supported yet.

 Focus areas
 -----------